Marco Rubio: Tenure as senator

-2011–2015
+112th Congress (2011–2013)

 Shortly after taking office in 2011, Rubio said he had no interest in running for president or vice president in the 2012 presidential election.
 In March 2012, when he endorsed Mitt Romney for president, Rubio said that he did not expect to be or want to be selected as a vice presidential running mate, but was vetted for vice president by the Romney campaign.
 Former Romney aide Beth Myers has said that the vetting process turned up nothing disqualifying about Rubio.
+As a member of the Republican Party, he represented Florida in the United States Senate from 2011 to 2025 and a candidate during the 2016 Republican Party primary elections for president of the United States.

 Upon taking office, Rubio hired Cesar Conda as his chief of staff.
-Conda, a former adviser to Vice President Dick Cheney, and former top aide to Sens.
-Spencer Abraham (R-Mich.) and Robert Kasten (R-Wis.), was succeeded in 2014 as Rubio's chief of staff by his deputy, Alberto Martinez, but Conda remained as a part-time adviser.
+Conda, a former adviser to Vice President Dick Cheney, and former top aide to senators Spencer Abraham and Robert Kasten, was succeeded in 2014 as Rubio's chief of staff by his deputy, Alberto Martinez, but remained as a part-time adviser.

 During his first year in office, Rubio became an influential defender of the United States embargo against Cuba and induced the State Department to withdraw an ambassadorial nomination of Jonathan D. Farrar, who was the Chief of Mission of the United States Interests Section in Havana from 2008 to 2011.
 Rubio believed that Farrar was not assertive enough toward the Castro regime.
 Also in 2011, Rubio was invited to visit the Reagan Library, during which he gave a well-publicized speech praising its namesake, and also rescued Nancy Reagan from falling.